lingnath/Data-Engineering-Final-Project/README.md

   - Using security group that we created
   - 100 GB of EBS storage
 ## 3. EC2 instance setup
-  - Attach an IAM role that enables S3 full access.
-To do this, you will need to create an IAM role that has AWS Service as the trusted entity type and the Use case being EC2
+  - Create an IAM role that has AWS Service as the trusted entity type and the Use case being EC2
   - Then attach AmazonS3FullAccess policy to this role
+  - Attach this newly created IAM role to the EC2 instance you're currently running this on
   - Copy the files from this repository into your EC2 instance folders
 ## 4. Setup Folder and Files
   - Run chmod +x <shell script> for all the .sh files